Novi Sad: Geography

 The city lies on the meander of the river Danube, which is only 350 meters wide beneath the marking stones of Petrovaradin.
 A section of the Danube-Tisza-Danube Canal marks the northern edge of the wider city centre.
 The main part of the city lies on the left bank of the Danube in the region of Bačka, while the smaller settlements of Petrovaradin and Sremska Kamenica lie on the right bank, in the region of Srem (Syrmia).
 The section situated on the left bank of the river lies on one of the southernmost and lowest parts of the Pannonian Plain, while Fruška Gora on the right bank is a horst mountain.
 Alluvial plains along the Danube are well-formed, especially on the left bank, and in some parts 10 km from the river.
-A large part of Novi Sad lies on a fluvial terrace with an elevation between 80 and 83 m.
+A large part of Novi Sad lies on a fluvial terrace with an elevation of between 80 and 83 m.
 The northern part of Fruška Gora is composed of massive landslide zones, although they are largely inactive with the exception of the Ribnjak neighbourhood between Sremska Kamenica and Petrovaradin Fortress.

 The total land area of the city is 699 km², while its urban area spans 129.7 km².

 Climate

 Novi Sad has a humid subtropical climate (Köppen climate classification: Cfa) closely bordering on humid continental climate (Dfa) with a January mean of 0.7 °C. The city experiences four distinct seasons.
 Autumn is drier than spring, with long sunny and warm periods.
 Winter is not so severe, with an average of 22 days of complete sub-zero temperature, and averages 22 days of snowfall.
 January is the coldest month, with an average low of -2.5 °C. Spring is usually short and rainy, while summer arrives abruptly.
 The coldest temperature ever recorded in Novi Sad was -30.7 °C on 24 January 1963, and the hottest temperature ever recorded was 41.6 °C on 24 July 2007.

 The east-southeasterly wind, known as Košava, blows from the Carpathians and brings clear and dry weather.
 It mostly blows in autumn and winter, in 2 to 3-day intervals.
-The average speed of Košava is 25 to 43 km/h, but certain strokes can reach up to 130 km/h.
+The average speed of Košava is 25 to 43 km/h, but gusts can sometimes reach up to 130 km/h.
 In wintertime, accompanied by snow storms, the winds can cause large snow-drifts.